 Pumpkin Spice Latte

-It is rich and creamy with spices such as cinnamon, ginger, and cloves that will kick start your bowel movements.
+❤️🔥This is one of the most beloved Starbucks drinks and is in high demand during the fall season.
+It is rich and creamy with spices such as cinnamon, ginger, and cloves that will kick-start your bowel movements.

 Chai Tea

 This is also another great option to help you poop.
-It is a healthier version of the pumpkin spice latte especially since it has 0 calories.
-But, don’t let its simplicity fool you, it is laden with powerful spices that will stimulate your digestive tract.
+It is a healthier version of the pumpkin spice latte, especially since it has 0 calories.

 Espresso shots